-The "Fixing America's Surface Transportation Act" (FAST Act) ended in 2020 and President Biden enacted its replacement, the "Bipartisan Infrastructure Law" (BIL), formally known as the "Infrastructure Investment and Jobs Act" (IIJA), on November 15, 2021.
+The "Bipartisan Infrastructure Law" (BIL), formally known as the "Infrastructure Investment and Jobs Act" (IIJA), was enacted on November 15, 2021, replacing the "Fixing America's Surface Transportation Act" (FAST Act) which previously expired, as extended.
 The Bipartisan Infrastructure Law is the largest long-term investment in our infrastructure and economy in our Nation's history.
 It provides \$550 billion over fiscal years 2022 through 2026 in new Federal investment in infrastructure, including in roads, bridges, and mass transit.
 As was a part of the FAST Act requirements, which have been carried through into the BIL, any local project seeking to use 5310 funding must be part of a Coordinated Human Service Transportation Plan; this Coordinated Human Service Transportation Plan has been developed to guide those seeking to use 5310 funding.
 This plan addresses needs of the communities and service providers located in the Old Colony Region and focuses specifically on the needs of older adults, disabled, schoolaged, persons with limited English skills and low-income populations, and their transportation needs and services.